asntech/bios259-w24/04-containers/exercise/README.md

 9. You may want to commit and push it GitHub to brush-up your Git skills from day 2 :-)

+10. **Bonus task**: Create a `Singularity` image using the Docker image you just pushed to Docker Hun and try to run it as a Singularity container.

 ## Conclusion

 Congratulations!
 You have successfully modified a Dockerfile, built a Docker image with your changes, and pushed it to Docker Hub.
 This exercise demonstrates a basic workflow for Docker image modification and distribution.